 But as a start-up, I had more time than money, so I was focused on seeing what I could do for the least amount of money.
-I used the free versions of software (and still do for several!), asked my husband to build my website, and spent hours each day creating the foundation for my business.
+I used the free versions of software (and still use several of them!), asked my husband to build my website, and spent hours each day creating the foundation for my business.

 Just like a start-up company has a lean operating budget, so do many organizations when it comes to ERM.
 You may feel like you squeeze every dollar for value, and you are wondering how in the world you will be able to have ERM.

 When you search for ERM information online, most of what you will read talks about the full-blown version, with formal governance structure, a dedicated ERM team, a formalized process, etc. And having these things can be extremely beneficial…and sometimes required, especially for a regulated industry like healthcare, banking, or insurance.